techmyth/techmyth.github.io/content/posts/ntap-nve-external-key-manager.en.md

 **Step 6:** Validate the Encryption information on the KMS server.

-In the last step we must enter the administration portal of the **“HyTrust KeyControl”** application to validate that the encryption keys are stored in the platform.
-To validate this information go to the menu **[KMIP > Objects]** where you can validate that the keys were created after the creation of the volume within Ontap.
+In the last step we must enter the administration portal of the `HyTrust KeyControl` application to validate that the encryption keys are stored in the platform.
+To validate this information go to the menu `[KMIP > Objects]` where you can validate that the keys were created after the creation of the volume within Ontap.

 ![Text](/img/HytrustDashBoard.webp#center)